 Mars Chocolate North America is pleased to announce the awarding of the 2014 Chocolate History Research and Investigative Studies Grant to three museums/living history locations across the US and Canada innovating in the areas of research and chocolate programming.
 Winners were acknowledged on November 19 at the banquet dinner of the Colonial Chocolate Society at Thomas Jefferson’s Monticello.
-The Colonial Chocolate Society is a group that meets annually to further the study of chocolate’s history and legacy in the Americas.
+The Colonial Chocolate Society is a group that meets annually to further the study of chocolate’s history and its legacy in the Americas.

-“At Mars, we encourage the ongoing study of the unique role chocolate has played in our heritage and how it will impact our future,” said Harold Schmitz, chief science officer, Mars, Incorporated.
+“At Mars, we encourage the ongoing study of the unique role chocolate has played in our heritage and how it will impact our future,” said Harold Schmitz, Chief Science Officer, Mars, Incorporated.
 “This year’s grant winners exemplify that cause and are paving the way for more of their visitors to touch, taste, see and smell chocolate’s rich history firsthand.”

-Schmitz and Howard-Yana Shapiro, chief agricultural officer, Mars, Incorporated awarded grants for the following activities:
+Schmitz and Howard-Yana Shapiro, Chief Agricultural Officer, Mars, Incorporated awarded grants for the following activities:

 Mars 2014 Chocolate History Research and Investigative Studies Grant Winners: Joanna Roberts and Darlee Snyder of Old Salem Museums & Gardens; Lisa Acker Moulder of The Betsy Ross House; Brian Nagel, Pat Mead and Sarah Ledkte of Genesse Country Village & Museum.

 Last year’s grant winners—Fort Ticonderoga, Old North Church Foundation, Ball State University and Old Salem Museums and Gardens—made presentations to their peers during the annual meeting highlighting how last year’s funds were used to meet institutional goals.